ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ### Fractionally Represented Non-Fungible Token Transfer Exemptable Interface

-This is a RECOMMENDED interface that is intended to be used by implementations of ERC-XXXX that wnat to allow users to opt-out of NFT transfers.
+This is a RECOMMENDED interface that is intended to be used by implementations of ERC-XXXX that want to allow users to opt-out of NFT transfers.

 ```solidity
 interface ERCXXXXNFTTransferExemptable {